 That equates to 200Gb per hour of network traffic.

 Our total bandwidth estimate for the first three hours of an event with an expected 20,000 people in attendance is now 400Gb per hour.

 This will not be the only traffic generated by your guests.
 Average data usage by US mobile subscribers is currently 100Mb per day.
 If 80% of that data is spread between the hours of 8am and 10pm that equates to 6Mb per hour per user, which adds up to another 120Gb per hour.

 That brings us to a total of 520Gb of network traffic per hour in the first three hours of the event.

-Number 3…… How do we get our guests connected?
+Number 3: How do we get our guests connected?

 That is where you deploy your Wi-Fi coverage.

-As well as the provision of adequate Wi-Fi capacity, we can prioritise certain types of traffic on the Wi-Fi networks we deploy.
+As well as the provision of adequate Wi-Fi capacity, we can prioritize certain types of traffic on the Wi-Fi networks we deploy.
 At an event like the Pokemon Go festival we would work in conjunction with their engineering team to prioritize all traffic to/from their cloud infrastructure.

-Sponsored Live streaming is also a regular component of events these days.
+Sponsored Live Streaming is also a regular component of events these days.
 That requires consistent, high bandwidth capacity throughout the event.

 Whatever the requirement, the network can be configured to deliver priority to the specific requirements of the situation.